spectrocloud/librarium/styleguide/spectro-cloud-style-guide.md

 ### Tables

-Tables make complex information easier to understand by presenting it clearly.
+Tables make complex information easier to understand by presenting it more clearly and in a structured manner.

 All table headings should be in bold.